alexfertel/bulloak/README.md

     └── It should match the result of `keccak256(abi.encodePacked(b,a))`.
 ```

-There is a top-level action which will generate a test to check the function
+There is a top-level action that will generate a test to check the function
 invariant that it should never revert.

 Then, we have the two possible preconditions: `a < b` and `a >= b`.
 Both